JP-Gao/STRIDE_template/README.md

 # Methodology

 I will conduct a basic linear regression first with the model sales as dependent variable and all other vehicle characteristics as the independent variables.
-I will also look at the correlation between varialbes and determine categorical or continuous variables.After the linear regression, I will also try different approaches like discrete choice model, random forest, support vector machine and so on.
+I will also look at the correlation between variables and determine categorical or continuous variables.After the linear regression, I will also try different approaches like discrete choice model, random forest, support vector machine and so on.